 Imagine it--warm, straight from the oven with a dusting of powdered sugar (or 0-calorie sweetener) with a piping hot cup of coffee or tea.
 It's a no-fuss, quick and easy dish that you can make in a skillet or a cake pan, your choice.

 - cherries and berries: I used 1 cup each of frozen (thawed) cherries, blueberries and raspberries.
 Fresh fruit would be perfect, too.

 - cream and milk: use half cream and half milk, or whatever proportions you like.
 Cream will make a richer custard filling.

 - sweetener: sugar or 0-calorie sweetener.
 I used Lacanto Monkfruit sweetener with erythritol.

 - eggs: 3 large

 - vanilla extract: or try almond extract for a change

 - baking powder, salt

-- First, prepare a 10-inch cast iron skillet or cake pan by greasing it with butter and dusting with gluten-free flour.
-A cast iron skillet helps to keep the clafoutis warm after it comes out of the oven.
+- First, prepare a 10-inch cast-iron skillet or cake pan by greasing it with butter and dusting it with gluten-free flour.
+A cast-iron skillet helps to keep the clafoutis warm after it comes out of the oven.